userbradley/documentation.breadnet.co.uk/docs/kb/php/password-strength-unknown.md

 ## What is this error

-This is an error you see when trying to login or create a new user on a wordpress instance
+This is an error you see when trying to log in or create a new user on a WordPress instance

 ## How to resolve